TRaSH-Guides/Guides/docs/Sonarr/sonarr-collection-of-custom-formats.md

 ??? question "FR LQ - [Click to show/hide]"

-    A collection of known French Low Quality groups that are often banned from the the top trackers because their lack of quality.
+    A collection of known French Low-Quality groups that are often banned from the top trackers due to their lack of quality.

     !!! note

-        - Ads/Watermarks = Groups that are know to put ads or watermark in their releases.
+        - Ads/Watermarks = Groups that are known to put ads or watermarks in their releases.
-        - Bad/False releases = Groups that are known for lying on the quality, type or the name of their releases.
+        - Bad/False releases = Groups that are known for lying about their quality, type, or the name of their releases.
         - DeTAG/ReTAG = Detagging or stealing groups.
         - Other reasons = Banned Release Groups.